Ernest Shackleton's ship Endurance, lost since 1915, is found off Antarctica

 An expedition that set out in search of the lost ship of polar explorer Ernest Shackleton has found it — 106 years after the vessel sank off Antarctica.

-The wooden ship Endurance has been located about 10,000 feet underwater in the Weddell Sea, remarkably intact.
+The wooden ship Endurance has been located remarkably intact about 10,000 feet underwater in the Weddell Sea.

 "This is by far the finest wooden shipwreck I have ever seen.
 It is upright, well proud of the seabed, intact, and in a brilliant state of preservation.
 You can even see 'Endurance' arced across the stern," Bound said.